AdobeDocs/marketo.es-ES/help/marketo/product-docs/demand-generation/forms/form-fields/add-a-fieldset-to-a-form.md

    ![](assets/image2014-9-15-15-3a2-3a13.png)

-1. Este es el aspecto que debería tener cuando se termine.
+1. A continuación se muestra el aspecto que debería tener cuando se termine.

    ![](assets/image2014-9-15-15-3a2-3a31.png)

-¡Ahí lo tienes!

 >[!TIP]
 >